aklinker1/vite-plugin-web-extension/docs/guide/frontend-frameworks.md

 ---
 lang: en-US
-title: Frontend Frameworks
+title: Integrating Frontend Frameworks
 ---

-# Frontend Frameworks
+# Integrating Frontend Frameworks

-To use a framework like Vue, React, or Svelte throughout your extension, simply include the framework's plugin in your `vite.config.ts` just like normal.
+Using frontend frameworks such as Vue, React, or Svelte in your extension is straightforward.
+You only need to include the framework's plugin in your `vite.config.ts` file.

-All frameworks with a Vite plugin are supported.
-Here are a few examples:
+The plugin supports all frontend frameworks that have a Vite plugin.
+The following are examples of how to incorporate a few popular frameworks:

 [[toc]]

-## Vue
+## Vue Integration

+To integrate Vue into your extension, add the Vue plugin to your `vite.config.ts` file:

 ```ts
 // vite.config.ts